 The ingredient list contains the normal flours you expect in paleo-friendly baking, like blanched almond flour, coconut flour, and arrowroot flour.
 Beyond that, you’ll need a couple of other dry ingredients like fine sea salt and baking soda.
 You’ll also need eggs, oil, maple syrup, vanilla, and of course your shredded sweet potatoes.

-This recipe, unlike many fruit or vegetables breads or loaf cakes that use purees, calls for shredded raw sweet potatoes.
+This recipe, unlike many fruit or vegetable breads and cakes, calls for shredded raw sweet potatoes instead of purees.

 Why?
 Well, because shredded raw sweet potato requires the least possible effort to prepare — and adds the least possible additional moisture to the cake.
 Moisture imbalance is, as you know if you’ve been here long enough, a huge deciding factor in whether a paleo baked good (or a conventional one) is a success or a flop.

-I initially set out to use sweet potato puree (which is just cooked, mashed sweet potatoes) in this recipe, but it didn’t turn out because the steaming process added too much water to the potatoes, and ultimately to the bread, that it was too hard to balance it out with dry ingredients.
+I initially set out to use sweet potato puree (which is just cooked, mashed sweet potatoes) in this recipe, but it didn’t turn out because the steaming process added too much water to the potatoes, and ultimately to the bread, that it was too hard to balance it out with the dry flour mixture.

 So I tried raw, grated potato instead.
-Luckily, using grated sweet potatoes yields both a better bread and also a much easier process, since this is the easies possible preparation short of dumping a whole, unwashed potato into the bread batter (Caution: not recommended!)
-All you have to do is wash and quickly shred your sweet potato rather going to the time consuming process of cooking, cooling, and mashing your potatoes – then you’re ready to fold them into the batter.
+Luckily, using grated sweet potatoes yields both a better bread and also a much easier process, as this is the easiest possible preparation short of dumping a whole, unwashed potato into the bread batter (caution: not recommended!)
+All you have to do is wash and quickly shred your sweet potato rather than going to the time consuming process of cooking, cooling, and mashing your potatoes — then you’re ready to fold them into the batter.